Member states of ALBA: History

 In June 2009, the Prime Minister of Jamaica said he would seek to address the future of the Caribbean Community (CARICOM) given the effects of ALBA and Trinidad and Tobago's proposed political union with the OECS on the Caribbean Community as the two main elements he says will have a "destabilising effect" on the Caribbean Community (CARICOM) bloc.

 Antigua and Barbuda, Ecuador and Saint Vincent and the Grenadines formally joined ALBA on 24 June 2009.

 On 25 August 2008, Honduran President Manuel Zelaya signed an agreement to join the ALBA, with a rally in front of the Presidential House that was attended by many of the presidents of the countries that are part of ALBA, including Chávez and Morales.
 The Honduran congress – led by Roberto Micheletti, who later became Zelaya's main political enemy, and president of the interim government after the 2009 Honduran coup d'état – approved ALBA on 9 October 2008.
 On 16 December 2009, the Honduran congress met to withdraw the country from the ALBA, claiming a "lack of respect" from Venezuela since the country's joining in 2008, citing in particular Hugo Chavez' remarks about a potential invasion of Honduras to restore Manuel Zelaya to office, after he was removed on 28 June 2009 in the 2009 Honduran coup d'état.
 Withdrawal from ALBA was ratified by the Honduran Congress on 13 January 2010.
 Economic relations with Venezuela continue, including via Petrocaribe.

 Saint Lucia joined as a full member on 30 July 2013.
 Grenada and Saint Kitts and Nevis became members on 14 December 2014.
 With their accession, all independent countries in the Lesser Antilles except Barbados and Trinidad and Tobago are now members.

 Ecuador announced its withdrawal from ALBA on 23 August 2018.

 Bolivia's interim government withdrew in November 2019 during the political crisis, but rejoined following the 2020 Bolivian general election.
+Following the 2025 Bolivian general election, Bolivia was suspended by ALBA.